Mafyuh/iac/README.md

 ### 🔒 **Security & Networking**
 For Secret management I use [Bitwarden Secrets](https://bitwarden.com/products/secrets-manager/) and their various [integrations](https://bitwarden.com/help/ansible-integration/) into the tools used.
-> Kubernetes is using SOPS with Age encryption until migration over to Bitwarden Secrets.
+> Kubernetes is using External Secrets implementation of BWS, not official.
+BWS Access Key is SOPS encrypted.

 **[GitGuardian](https://www.gitguardian.com/)** makes sure to alert me if I do accidentally push a secret